forax/write_your_own_java_framework/injector/README.md

   an annotation processor to alleviate that issue.
 - using an API to explicitly register the recipe to get the dependency.

-We will implement tho later configurations, the classpath scanning and the explicit API.
+We will implement the explicit API while the classpath scanning is implemented in [the part 2](README2.md).

 ### Our injector